 - Alignment with department recommendations: does the device meet the characteristics recommended by Provost IT for laptops, desktops, or other technology?

 - Compatibility with central and department information systems: is the device compatible with existing USC systems, networks and applications?
-This will ensure that, for example, if the device is reassigned to another user in the future, it will continue working as a suitable computing platform.
+If the item is a service or cloud platform, does it integrate with existing platforms and data structures at USC and within the Office of the Provost?
+This will ensure that, for example, if the device is reassigned to another user in the future, or if the platform is repurposed, it will continue working as a suitable computing platform.

 - Manufacturer reputation and purchasing policies: does the device come from a reputable manufacturer?
 Does that manufacturer (or an appropriate channel partner) have an existing relationship with USC or another USC department?